 CeraVe Foaming Facial Cleanser – I absolutely love CeraVe products.
 I’ve used this brand ever since being on Accutane.
 The Foaming Face wash has great foaming power that really leaves your skin feeling clean without drying it out.

-Mad Hippie Vitamin C Serum (Morning/Morning and Night) – After cleansing, I apply the Mad Hippie Vitamin C Serum.
+Mad Hippie Vitamin C Serum (Morning/Morning and Night) – **Recently, a reader pointed out that this serum has clary sage oil in it, which their doctor advised against using during pregnancy.
+The Mad Hippie website doesn’t mention pregnant women avoid this serum, but you might double check with your doctor first before using this product when pregnant.
+I used this for about half of my pregnancy without issues, but if I could go back I would probably not use it just to be safe.** After cleansing, I apply the Mad Hippie Vitamin C Serum.
 I use this in the mornings.
-You can use this morning and night if you want to make the routine more affordable, otherwise, use it once per day to help brighten the complexion!
+Use this morning and night if you want to make the routine more affordable, otherwise, use it once per day to help brighten the complexion!
 Then use the next product at night:

 Sunday Riley Good Genes Lactic Acid Treatment (Night) – While this is a bit more pricy, the lactic acid is great for chemical exfoliation.
 Use it at night after cleansing, and over time it helps combat pregnancy acne, as well as will reveal a more even skin tone.
 This is great for those after acne marks too.
 Use the vitamin c in the morning and lactic acid at night.